Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Acknowledgments

-This research was supported by National Science Foundation (NSF) grant IIS2212046, National Institutes of Health (NIH) grant UH3CA225012, and Stony Brook Profund 2022 seed funding.
+This research was supported by National Science Foundation (NSF) grant IIS2212046, National Institutes of Health (NIH) grant UH3CA225012, R01EB035934, and Stony Brook Profund 2022 seed funding.
 JRK was also supported by the Medical Scientist Training Program at Stony Brook University and NIH grant T32GM008444 (NIGMS).
+This work was performed with assistance from CSHL Shared Resources, including the CSHL Animal \& Tissue Imaging Shared Resource, which are supported by the Cancer Center Support Grant 5P30CA045508.
 We would also like to acknowledge the Department of Biomedical Informatics at Stony Brook University and the Simons Center for Quantitative Biology at Cold Spring Harbor Laboratory.